 Lately, I’ve noticed that tons of people have a habit of capitalizing random words, seemingly with no rhyme nor reason.
 When writing ads, you should be using either title case or sentence case—no exception.
 What’s the difference?
 Sentence case is the standard format for most communications.
 With this method, only the first letter of the sentence is capitalized (along with any proper nouns).

 Here at WordStream, we tend to favor title case for ads, as it typically yields higher click-through rates.
 With title case, you capitalize the first letter of the sentence, the first letter of any “major” words and all words with four letters or more.

 Looks like NARS has got title case down pat.

-Beware that excessive capitalization, such as FREE SHIPPING, and inter-capitalization, such as FrEe ShIpPiNg, are strictly prohibited in AdWords and can spark an ad disapproval.
+Beware that excessive capitalization, such as FREE SHIPPING, and inter-capitalization, such as FrEe ShIpPiNg, are strictly prohibited in Google Ads and can spark an ad disapproval.
 Stick with sentence case or title case and you should be just fine!

 While they’re definitely useful, commas are the bane of my existence.
 Sprinkle in too many and your work becomes unreadable—too few and you risk dangerously altering the intent of the sentence.

 Either this was some weird foreshadowing or the editor needs a crash course in comma use.

 Perhaps the most common misuse of commas is neglecting to include them after introductory clauses or phrases, especially when addressing an audience.
 This can dramatically change the way the reader interprets the sentence.
 I think we can all agree that “come on people” and “come on, people.”